The Shareholder Rights and Activism Review: Canada

 Public broadcast solicitations permit an activist to solicit proxies in certain circumstances if the solicitation is conveyed by public broadcast, speech or publication, including, for example, by way of a press release.
 An activist soliciting by public broadcast must file prescribed disclosure with securities regulators as well as copies of the soliciting material.
-However, the cost of printing and mailing materials to all shareholders can be avoided by using this exemption.
+However, the cost of printing and mailing materials to all shareholders can be avoided with this exemption.

 iv Contacting shareholders

-Although shareholder lists may be readily obtained, many shareholders are difficult to reach directly because they are objecting beneficial owners, whose identities are known only to the brokerage firms or investment adviser through whom they own their shares.
+Although shareholder lists may be readily obtained, many shareholders are difficult to reach directly because they are objecting beneficial owners, whose identities are known only to the brokerage firm or investment adviser through whom they own their shares.

 v Majority voting